github-cloud/atlas-help/intro/getting-started.html.md

 When using Atlas, it's important to remember it attempts to serve those different groups and contexts within an organization.
-Vagrant features, for example, have a different user experience then Consul monitoring features.
+Vagrant features, for example, have a different user experience than Consul monitoring features.

 ## Tutorials